-The GOES-R Unique Payload Services suite consists of transponder payloads providing communications relay services in addition to the primary GOES mission data.
-The UPS suite consists of the Data Collection System (DCS), the High Rate information Transmission / Emergency Managers Weather Information Network (HRIT/EMWIN), GOES-R Rebroadcast (GRB), and the Search and Rescue Satellite Aided Tracking (SARSAT) System.
+The GOES-R series Unique Payload Services suite consists of transponder payloads providing communications relay services in addition to the primary GOES mission data.
+The UPS suite consists of the Data Collection System (DCS), the High Rate information Transmission/Emergency Managers Weather Information Network (HRIT/EMWIN), GOES Rebroadcast (GRB), and the Search and Rescue Satellite-Aided Tracking (SARSAT) system.

 The Data Collection System is a satellite relay system used to collect information from Earth-based data collection platforms that transmit in-situ environmental sensor data, such as stream or river flow, tide-levels, weather conditions, etc. The transmissions can occur on predefined frequencies and schedules, in response to thresholds in sensed conditions, or in response to interrogation signals.
 The transponder on board the GOES satellite detects this signal and then rebroadcasts it so that it can be picked up by other ground-based equipment.
 Federal, state and local agencies then monitor the environment through the transmission of observations from these surface-based data collection platforms.
 The platforms can be placed in remote locations and left to operate with minimal human intervention.
 The Data Collection System thus allows for more frequent and more geographically complete environmental monitoring.
-Enhancements to the DCS program during the GOES-R era include expansion in the total number of user-platform channels from 266 to 433.
+In the GOES-R era, the number of user-platform channels will expand from 266 to 433.
+There will also be a frequency change from 1696 MHz to 1679 MHz, which will require replacement of users’ Low Noise Block (LNB) feed.
+Direct Readout Ground Station (DRGS) manufacturers have been informed of this change.
+Data transmission rates in the GOES-R era will be 300 bps and 1200 bps.
+There will be no change to the data access policy.

 For more information about the DCS visit the NOAA DCS web page.